muratko357/Portfolio/README.md

 _Tools: Power BI, DAX_

-This interactive Power BI dashboard leverages the V-Dem Dataset (Varieties of Democracy) to analyze the Rule of Law Index and related indicators from 1789 to 2023 across countries worldwide.
-By integrating advanced DAX calculations, it dynamically explores historical trends in judicial independence, access to justice, transparent laws with predictable enforcement, and more.
-Offering perspectives on governance evolutions at regional and national levels, this tool equips researchers, policymakers, and security analysts with actionable insights into institutional resilience, societal stability, and democratic progress.
+This interactive Power BI dashboard utilizes the V-Dem Dataset (Varieties of Democracy) to examine the Rule of Law Index and related indicators across global nations from 1789 to 2023.
+Through advanced DAX calculations, it provides dynamic insights into historical trends, including judicial independence, access to justice, and the predictability of legal enforcement.
+By offering perspectives on governance evolutions at regional and national scales, the dashboard empowers researchers, policymakers, and security analysts to explore institutional resilience, societal stability, and the trajectory of democratic development.

 <img align="left" width="240" height="160"  alt="Inventory Dashboard" style="margin: 0 10px 0 0;" src="Images/RL-Main_page.png"/>
 <img align="left" width="240" height="160"  alt="Inventory Dashboard" style="margin: 0 10px 0 0;" src="Images/RL-Drill_through_page.png"/>